telekom/mp-dccp/Documentation/driver-api/pm/devices.rst

 sub-domain of the parent domain.

-Support for power domains is provided through the :c:member:`pm_domain` field of
-|struct device|.
-This field is a pointer to an object of type
-|struct dev_pm_domain|, defined in :file:`include/linux/pm.h`, providing a set
-of power management callbacks analogous to the subsystem-level and device driver callbacks that are executed for the given device during all power transitions, instead of the respective subsystem-level callbacks.
+Support for power domains is provided through the :c:member:`pm_domain` field of struct device.
+This field is a pointer to an object of type struct dev_pm_domain, defined in :file:`include/linux/pm.h`, providing a set of power management callbacks analogous to the subsystem-level and device driver callbacks that are executed for the given device during all power transitions, instead of the respective subsystem-level callbacks.
 Specifically, if a